Null-MC/AE2-PBR/README.md

 # AE2-PBR
 A minimal PBR resource pack for the Applied Energistics 2 mod.
-This project is still an early work-in-progress so not all blocks are complete.
+This project is still a work-in-progress so not all blocks are complete.

+:warning: _This pack is designed for use with AE2 on 1.20.1, and may not work correctly on other versions._

 ## Releases
 You can find them under _Assets_ in the [Releases](https://github.com/Null-MC/AE2-PBR/releases) section.